 According to the study by Aceto et al. (2018, p.
 125) in literature, the employee working at a healthcare institution aims to improve healthcare quality by suggesting the usage of advanced biomedical technology.
 However, one of the themes indicated that:

-“As an employee, I believe that usage of advanced biomedical technology brings preciseness in the treatment process.
+“As an employee, I believe using advanced biomedical technology brings preciseness to the treatment process.
 From my experience, there is considerable surgery that humans cannot perform, but with the use of robotic surgery, those surgeries have now become possible.
-Thus, I, as employee make sure that these technologies are employed in our healthcare institution to make the impossible treatments possible”.
+Thus, as an employee, I ensure that these technologies are employed in our healthcare institution to make the impossible treatments possible”.

 By analyzing the above statement, it can be evaluated that the employee works to improve the medical treatment process by recommending the use of advanced biomedical technology for critical surgeries.

 “Currently, our hospital is initiating robotic surgeries that result in less scarring and minimization of recovery time for the patients.
-Also, with the help of biomedical technology, our hospital can diagnose the disease on a cellular level that can be managed via the production of antibodies.
+Also, with the help of biomedical technology, our hospital can diagnose the disease on a cellular level that can be managed by producing antibodies.
 Moreover, vaccines have been made to treat diseases like malaria, polio, and MMR.

 By examining the above response, it has been found that UK medical institutions are currently using robotic surgery via the utilization of advanced biomedical technology.
 Furthermore, the orthopaedic internal fixation device is being used to repair broken bones without the presence of a human surgeon.